SQream/sqream_docs/reference/sql/sql_functions/scalar_functions/numeric/cot.rst

 COT
 **************************

-Returns the cotangent value of a numeric expression
+Calculates the cotangent value of a numeric expression

 Syntax
 ==========